 Image, illustration, and other design styles.
 Provide guidelines on the brand colors that can appear as subject matter or design elements in the photos you use on social media or your website.

-When you have clear guidance on how your brand colors align with your brand’s tone of voice, typography, and other design styles, your brand management capabilities and efforts will pay off.
+When you have clear guidance on how your brand colors align with your brand’s tone of voice, typography, and other design styles, your brand management capabilities(opens in a new tab or window) and efforts will pay off.
 Choosing the right brand colors will help you develop a positive brand image and reputation.
 By following the steps outlined above and developing a clear and purposeful color palette, you can turn your audience from casual onlookers to loyal fans.